Caged Heat: Production

 Jonathan Demme had produced two films for Roger Corman, including the women in prison picture The Hot Box (1972).
 He wanted to become a director, and wrote a script titled Renegade Girls (with input from Frances Doel) for Corman.
 However, the producer did not want to fund it, as he thought the cycle had peaked.
 Demme succeeded in raising the finance on his own, with help from Artists Entertainment Complex, a production company formed by Martin Bregman and Samuel Gelfman.
 Corman then agreed to distribute it through New World Pictures.
 Filming and post-production lasted four months from January to April 1974.

-Before its release, the film was retitled Caged Heat, a likely reference to two earlier prison-themed movies, Caged and White Heat, both of which Jonathan Demme discussed paying homage in his DVD commentary to Caged Heat.
+Before its release, the film was retitled Caged Heat, a likely reference to two earlier prison-themed movies, Caged and White Heat, both of which Jonathan Demme discussed paying homage in his DVD commentary for the film.

 For his film, Demme introduced new aspects to Caged Heat, including a satirical approach and making the sadistic warden female instead of male.

+Reception

-Critical reception
+Critical response

 Kevin Thomas of the Los Angeles Times wrote: "With wit, style and unflagging verve, writer-director Jonathan Demme sends up the genre while still giving the mindless action fan his money's worth."

 A review from TV Guide gave the film three out of four stars, stating "Director Demme's auspicious debut transcends the sleazy dictates of its genre and stands along with Stephanie Rothman's Terminal Island as a genuine feminist political statement in a milieu lifted straight out of the most misogynistic fantasies of men ...
 Steele, a cult favorite for a number of Italian horror films by Mario Bava, does a wonderful turn as the crippled, demented warden."

+Raquel Stecher of Turner Classic Movies wrote: "Demme's film offers subtle social commentary on gender inequality and the inability of the prison system to properly rehabilitate its inmates.
+At the time, the women-in-prison sub-genre was going out of fashion, but Demme elevates his B picture with his ingenuity and attention to detail."